Persian Cat

 Skin Health

-Since Persian cats are prone to skin issues, they need regular grooming, like brushing and bathing.
-Using medication and shampoo can help keep the skin healthy.
+Since Persian cats are prone to skin issues, they need regular grooming, such as brushing and bathing.
+Using gentle, pet-safe shampoo can help keep the skin healthy.

 Bathing Routine

 They need regular bathing, preferably once every 2 to 3 months.
 This can change depending on the cat’s activity and lifestyle.
-Use a pet-friendly shampoo that helps moisturize the skin.
+Use a pet-friendly shampoo that helps moisturize the skin, and be sure to dry them thoroughly.

 Nail Trimming